KhaaL/ScaleTail_vikunja/services/vikunja/README.md

 # Vikunja with Tailscale Sidecar Configuration

 This Docker Compose configuration sets up [Vikunja](https://github.com/go-vikunja/vikunja) with Tailscale as a sidecar container.
+This configuration is deployed on a sqlite database.

 ## Vikunja